 In addition to these two essential features, it was identified that there will still be a residual risk of flooding for some properties.
 Therefore the scheme included property protection measures (eg door boards, self-sealing air brick covers and one-way valves fitted to foul drains) which were installed in properties that would benefit the most.

-The estimated cost of the scheme is £750,000 and funding was sought from a number of partners.
-In addition to the £100,000 from North Somerset Council and the £32,000 developer funding agreed with the parish council, a further £80,000 has been secured from the Wessex Regional Flood & Coastal Committee, and £150,000 from Wessex Water.
-The remaining £388,000 is from DEFRA’s Flood Defence Grant in Aid.
+The estimated cost of the scheme was £750,000 and funding was sought from a number of partners.
+In addition to the £100,000 from North Somerset Council and the £32,000 developer funding agreed with the parish council, a further £80,000 was secured from the Wessex Regional Flood & Coastal Committee, and £150,000 from Wessex Water.
+The remaining £388,000 was from DEFRA’s Flood Defence Grant in Aid.